 Pupil Premium is allocated to schools and is clearly identifiable.
 It is paid to schools according to the number of pupils who have:

-In the 2019 to 2020 financial year primary schools receive £1,320 for each eligible free school meals child, £2300 for each child eligible ‘Looked after’ child and £300 for each eligible service child.
+In the 2022 to 2023 financial year primary schools receive £1,385 for each eligible free school meals child, £2,410for each child eligible ‘Looked after’ or previously looked after child and £320 for each eligible service child.

 Our strategy for the use of pupil premium can be found here: Pupil Premium Strategy RNSF.
 Sept21-July22 Final and in our Pupil Premium Policy including information on: